EricHogue/EricHogue.github.io/_posts/2023-08-27-HackTheBox-Walkthrough-Topology.md

 img: 2023/08/Topology/Topology.png
 ---

-In this machine I had to get code execution through an application that convert LaTeX into images, crack an hash that was on the server, and finally run code through Gnuplot.
+In this machine I had to get code execution through an application that converts LaTeX into images, crack a hash that was on the server, and finally run code through Gnuplot.

 * Room: Topology
 * Difficulty: {{ page.tags[3] }}